Who We Are

 Excerpts From Client Letters to Karen Risa Robbins, Chief Executive Officer

 “Under your leadership, AmTech has been at the forefront, forging new alliances between industry and government.
-I wanted to take the time to express NASA's thanks for its long history of initiating and supporting collaborative research and development to further NASA's goals...the world of aeronautics is that much better because of your innovation and dedication."
+I wanted to take the time to express NASA's thanks for its long history of initiating and supporting collaborative research and development to further NASA's goals...your work was key to enabling dramatic progress for unmanned aircraft...the world of aeronautics is that much better because of your innovation and dedication."

 Dr. Richard Wlezian, Program Director, Fundamental Aeronautics, NASA Headquarters

 “Your personal vision and leadership skills were critical to moving six competitors to join together.”

 Frank Pace, President, General Atomics -ASI (makers of the Predator Drone).

 “I looked to you to create the framework for a collaborative organization and to manage key relationships.”

 “You think strategically and have the magic touch for getting people to align around a plan.
 You are as intuitive as you are determined.
 I’ve seen you structure complex partnerships and subdue difficult players.”